caffeine01/Homework/Physics/Particles and Radiation/Quarks and Antiquarks.md

 # Quark composition of baryons
 All baryons are made up of three quarks.
 Antibaryons are made up of three antiquarks.
 The charge and baryon number of a baryon is the total charge and baryon number of its quarks.
 Leptons are not made up of quarks.

+# Quark composition of mesons
+All mesons are made up of one quark and one antiquark.
+Pions are just made from up, down, anti-up and anti-down quarks.
+Kaons have strangeness, so you need to put in s quarks too (the s quark has a strangeness of S=-1).
+You can work out the quark composition of mesons if you know their properties.